shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 ---------------------

 By default, a `uniform` parameter defined in the parameter list of an entrypoint function is translated to a push constant in SPIRV, if the type of the parameter is ordinary data type (no resources/textures).
-All `uniform` parameter defined in global scope are grouped together and placed in a default constant buffer.
+All `uniform` parameters defined in global scope are grouped together and placed in a default constant buffer.
 You can make a global uniform parameter laid out as a push constant by using the `[vk::push_constant]` attribute on the uniform parameter.
-All push constants follow the std430 layout by-default.
+All push constants follow the std430 layout by default.

 Specialization Constants
 ------------------------